A Flexible, Parallel, Adaptive Geometric Multigrid method for FEM: Parallelization of geometric multigrid

 Communication happens in matrix-vector products and in grid transfer operations.
 Both of them apply a linear operator to a global discretization vector.
 The communication overhead in the first case is reduced by partitioning the leaf mesh into subdomains, such that their surface per volume ratio is small.
 Since the surface is of lower dimension, this implies that communication cost tends to zero as the number of cells on each processor grows to infinity.
 For weak scaling, this implies that it remains small compared to local operations, as long as there are sufficiently many cells on each processor.
 Such a partitioning is efficiently achieved by a space filling curve, in our case, the $z$-curve.
 Enumerating the cells along such a curve implies that cells with close indices will typically be close geometrically.
 This approach has been a standard for many years now.

-We chose the first child rule for distributing lower levels in order to achieve a similar goal for grid transfer operations.
+The first child rule for partitioning lower levels achieves a similar goal for grid transfer operations.
 If most children are on the same processor as their parents, the amount of communicated data is also much lower than the total amount of data processed.
 In Figure~\ref{fig:communication-ratio}, we show that the number of ``ghost children'' is indeed very small compared to the total number of children.
 And while these numbers are rising with the number of processors, in the worst case observed less than 1\% of the cells require communication.
-Additionally, the total communication volume seems to grow slower than the number of processors involved in the communication.
-Thus, while grid transfer and matrix-vector products are global operations, the communication overhead with our proposed strategy is low.
+Additionally, the total communication volume seems to grow more slowly than the number of processors involved in the communication.

+Finally, Table~\ref{tab:workload_comm_levels} gives a level-by-level breakdown of the communication ratio for the 3D annulus refinement with 4.1M cells on 1,024 processors.
+Each of the higher levels require the communication of about 2,000-3,000 cell during the transfer, with the exception of the highest level, which requires no communication since the p4est distribution used for the active level requires that all groups of terminal children are owned by the same processor.
+For refinement schemes where the majority of active cells are of the highest refinement level, this will result in low communication ratios, as is seen with global refinement in Figure~\ref{fig:communication-ratio}.